coingate/woocommerce-plugin/README.md

 6. If you are using Sandbox API credentials, then turn Test Mode on.
 7. Finally, click “Save changes”, and you are good to go!

+## Disclaimer

+CoinGate is an independent payment platform and is not affiliated, associated, authorised, endorsed by, or in any way officially connected with WooCommerce.
+This plugin is a third-party developer integration provided solely for enabling CoinGate services on WooCommerce stores.